 Gelesh received a $500 cash prize for the win, which she will donate to Pay It Forward for Pets, an Akron agency.
 When Eli first came to live with Gelesh and her husband, Gary, he attended doggy daycare there to help burn off some adolescent energy.
 Pay It Forward offers six programs benefitting the public and local rescue organizations.

 Eli was awarded a trophy and ribbon.
 For dessert, Gelesh offered a serving of ground steak.
-“He earned it,” she smiles.
+“He earned it,” she says with a smile.
 “That little guy never ceases to amaze me.”

 Eli’s spirited story is one of those rags-to-riches journeys.
-He is both resilient and resourceful and is the template for a fluid Trick Dog competitor.
+Both resilient and resourceful, he is the template for a fluid Trick Dog competitor.
 Throughout “Batman Furever,” Gelesh and Eli bond with skill and gusto, always exhibiting that can-do spirit.

 Creating the Storyline